rdlucas2/fastapi-celery-helm-example/README.md

 ```sh
 $ kompose convert
 ```
+This generates some volumes, due to how the dockerfile is written.
+I removed the volume related yaml blocks, and had to update the dockerfile to include some layers to build the images with the right commands.

 ### Upload images to a container registry, then update the images in web-deployment.yaml, worker-deployment.yaml, and dashboard-deployment.yaml
 ```sh